CloudFitSoftware/PubSec-Info-Assistant/docs/onboarding.md

 ## Stage 1: Deployment

 ### Deployment Steps

-To deploy the application, follow these steps:
+1. **Deploy**:

-1. **Review Deployment Instructions**: Open `docs/deployment/containerized-deployment.md` and read through the deployment process.
+   - To deploy fully containerized, open `docs/deployment/containerized-deployment.md` and read through the containerized deployment process.

-2. **Deploy Application**: Execute the deployment steps as outlined in `containerized-deployment.md`.
-If you encounter errors, check the troubleshooting section for common issues and their solutions.
+   **OR**

+   - To deploy partially containerized, open `docs/deployment/hybrid-deployment.md` and read through the hybrid deployment process.

-3. **Verify Deployment**:
+2. **Verify Deployment**:
    - Log into portal.azure.us, and navigate to the Kubernetes service in your new resource group.
-   - Select "Services and ingresses"
+   - Select "Services and ingresses."
    - Select the blue link to test out the application.

-4. **Resolve Issues**:
+3. **Resolve Issues**:
    - Use `k9s` to monitor and debug the pods.

 ---